Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

 -   Step 2: Connect a video feed pointing to pedestrians or vehicles by adding and configuring a camera

--   Step 3: Build or add a model
+-   Step 3: View models

     A model is a machine learning (ML) algorithm for object detection or classification in video streams.